 - Prepare and measure the superfine sugar and have it close by the Stand mixer

-- Start whisking egg white on low/medium, once foamy start adding the superfine sugar slowly, a small amount at at time
+- Start whisking egg white on low/medium, once foamy, start adding the superfine sugar slowly, a small amount at a time

 - Boil sugar & water together for a few minutes until reaches 118C-120C / 244-248F.
-On my stove this takes about 3 minutes but I have a very powerful induction stove, it can take up to 5-6 minutes on a normal stove.
-You absolutely have to measure the correct temperature either with a Infrared thermometer gun or any cheap sugar thermometer can work.
+On my powerful stove, this takes about 3 minutes.
+You absolutely have to measure the correct temperature either with a Infrared thermometer gun or any cheap sugar thermometer.
 One tricky part is how to measure the syrup temp in a shallow saucepan so make sure you use a small saucepan that actually can give some height to the syrup, that is easier to measure.
-If you use a large saucepan, the syrup "will get lost" in the saucepan makes it impossible to measure the correct temp.
-Please note that even a small temp difference can make a huge difference eg. longer or shorter resting time of the macarons before baking.
-People often fail making macarons because of incorrect syrup temp so this is one critical step
+If you use a large saucepan, the syrup "will get lost" in the saucepan makes it impossible to measure the correct temp

 - Increase mixer speed to medium and begin slowly pouring the sugar syrup down the side of your mixing bowl into the meringue until thoroughly combined.
 Pour it slowly but constantly.
-This is one of the tricky parts in the process.
+This is one of the tricky parts of the process.
 What you want to make sure is that you pour the syrup without touching the whisker as that would result in making a whole lot of mess within the mixing bowl including sugar syrup crystallizing into hard sugar shards.
 Make sure you pour the syrup on the side of your bowl and it will be fine.
-Please note that a small amount of sugar syrup might stay in your saucepan but it should be fine, do not worry about it

-- While beating up the meringue mix the other 55g egg white with a with the almond and icing sugar mixture.
+- While beating up the meringue mix the other 55g egg white with the almond flour mixture (almond meal & icing sugar).
 Use a flexible Rubber spatula.
-First it might look crumbly but it should come together in a minute or two into a thick almond paste.
-This step can be done ahead if you wish however you have to cover it with a plastic warp as it can get dry in a few minutes
+First, it might look crumbly but it should come together in a minute or two into a thick almond paste.
+This step can be done ahead if you wish, however, you have to cover it with plastic wrap as it can get dry in a few minutes

 - Once you have your stable meringue ready as well as the marzipan paste, let´s move onto the macaronage stage of this macaron recipe